Could this be Australia’s best secret beach?

 Australia has plenty of beaches, but Kutti Beach probably has to be our favourite.

-We're going to go ahead and call it - Kutti Beach in Sydney's Eastern Suburbs could potentially be one of the country's best-kept beach secrets.
-For starters, it's only accessible via a very narrow, white-painted wood stairwell.
-Secondly, it's in a completely residential area so unless you knew were you going, you would never just stumble upon it.
-Sah, sah secret.
+We're going to go ahead and call it: Kutti Beach in Sydney's Eastern Suburbs is one of the country's best-kept secrets.
+It's so hidden, visitors can only access it via a narrow, wooden stairwell in a residential area.
+Simply put, unless you knew where you were going, you'd never just stumble upon Kutti.

-So how do you get there?
+So, how do you get there?
 Well, now that you know where it is, it's not actually that tricky to find. iPhone maps pick it up, so it should be easy to find if you're tracking the white dot's location as you walk down Wharf Road, off Hopetoun Avenue.
 And if you feel like you're just beginning to get lost because all you can see around you are luxury homes and quiet streets, you're going the right way.
-Once you find that hidden white staircase and white picket fence, you're set.
+Once you find that hidden white staircase and white picket fence, you've found it.